 As we approach Preveza airport we fly over Lefkada and can clearly identify the long causeway joining this ‘island’ to the mainland.

 We were out if the airport in no time.
 We had booked (very expensive) airport transfers with Suntransfers.
 A private taxi was waiting for us just outside the doors.

-Now on a three lane motorway 96.93 miles an hour is pushing it but we’re talking hairpin bends and unexpected creatures laying in the middle of the road.
+Now on a three lane motorway 96.93 miles an hour is pushing it but we’re talking hairpin bends and can see unexpected creatures laying in the middle of the road.

-After passing through Parga and as the taxi began to ascend the road towards Sivota, the drivers full beam picks up a body in the middle of the road – later to be identified as a fox.
-‘Fox’ he shouts as it springs up and runs into the hedgerow and then he givesd out a large belly laugh.
+After passing through Parga the taxi begins to ascend the road towards Sivota.
+The drivers full beam picks up a body in the middle of the road – later to be identified as a fox.
+‘Fox’ he shouts as it springs up and runs into the hedgerow.
+He breaks out into a large belly laugh.
 Peter and I laugh too though I think out of sheer relief and mild hysteria.

 Within minutes of this, the cars’ full beam hits a larger animal wandering along the side of the road.
 The young bull looks startled as the driver hits the brakes.
 Again he finds this hilarious and says ‘Fox – little problem.
 This – big problem!’
 We also find it hilarious and hysteria sets in again!